List of Sailor Moon characters: Hikawa Shrine

 The Hikawa Shrine (火川神社, Hikawa Jinja) is a Shinto shrine at which Rei Hino and her grandfather live and work.
 It features prominently in the series, since the Sailor Guardians and the cats often meet there to discuss strategies.

 Rei's Grandfather

-Rei's grandfather (レイのおじいさん, Rei no ojiisan) is the Shinto priest of the Hikawa Shrine.
+Rei's grandfather (レイの祖父, Rei no sofu) (Note: Also called (レイのおじいさん, Rei no ojiisan)) is the Shinto priest of the Hikawa Shrine.
 In the anime, he has a different physical appearance and has a more prominent role as one of the holders of the Rainbow Crystals that make up the Silver Crystal.
 He often flirts with anyone, regardless of their gender.
 In Japanese, he is voiced by Tomomichi Nishimura in the first anime adaptation and by Hirohiko Kakegawa in Sailor Moon Eternal.
 In English, he is voiced by David Fraser in the DIC/Cloverway English adaptation, by John Stocker as a stand-in in Sailor Moon S episode 99, by Michael Sorich in the Viz Media English adaptation, and by Todd Haberkorn in Sailor Moon Eternal.